citp/privacy-policy-historical/a/ar/arc/archetypes.com.md

-> *The following text is extracted and transformed from the archetypes.com privacy policy that was archived on 2006-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061206062741id_/http%3A//archetypes.com/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the archetypes.com privacy policy that was archived on 2007-06-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070622161522id_/http%3A//www.archetypes.com/privacy_statement.aspx) for the most accurate reproduction.*

-# Privacy Statement
+# Privacy Statement - BaldwinHardware.com

+**PRIVACY POLICY**

 We respect your privacy and want you to know what happens to information we receive when you use this site.
 Generally, you can visit this site without providing any personal information, such as name, mailing address, email address, request and other information that you submit.
 There are instances where we request personal information to provide you a service or correspondence such as brochures.
 Personal information that we receive will be collected and stored in a manner appropriate to the nature of the information and your request.
 We may also use the information to send you promotional materials.
 If at any time you tell us the information should not be used for further contact, we will honor your request.
 Simply let us know by contacting us at [webmaster@baldwinhq.com](mailto:webmaster@baldwinhq.com).